Caught Up (Usher song)

 "Caught Up" is a song by American singer Usher.
 It was written by Ryan Toby, Andre Harris, Vidal Davis and Jason Boyd, and produced by Dre & Vidal for Usher's 2004 album, Confessions.
-The song was released as the fifth and final single from the album on January 3, 2005.
-The single peaked at number eight in the United States, the only single released from Confessions without topping the Billboard Hot 100, and number nine on in the United Kingdom.
+The song was released as the fifth (fourth in the United Kingdom and Ireland) and final single from the album on January 3, 2005.
+The single peaked at number eight in the United States, and number nine on in the United Kingdom.
 "Caught Up" also reached the top 20 in Australia, Finland, Ireland, the Netherlands, and New Zealand.
-It received positive reviews from contemporary critics.
+It received positive reviews from music critics.

 Background and release

 Although Usher "didn't look too far" when starting working on his fourth studio album Confessions and decided to "continue building" with previous producers, he branched out with several musical collaborators.
 Usher enlisted Philadelphia producers Andre "Dre" Harris and Vidal Davis of Dre & Vidal, along with other musical collaborators.
 During the sessions, Usher asked them to create a "real up-tempo beat".
 When they worked on the track, they partied the whole time which Dre considered a "partly record".
 He recalled, "We had some women, some drinks, some music."
 After Dre created the beat, they decided to "make sure the mood was inspiring during recording."
 They went to club to take a break, and played the song in Usher's truck while on the way.
 Usher felt the collaboration was pleasing, seeing other people responded positively to the song.

 "Caught Up" was the fifth and final single from Confessions.
 The song impacted US rhythmic contemporary and urban radio on January 3, 2005, and it was added to contemporary hit radio on January 11, 2005, alongside a remix featuring rapper Fabolous.
 It was also released in the Netherlands and the United Kingdom on February 21, 2005, and on March 8 in Germany.
 The Germany release contains the album version of the song, three of its remixes and the single's music video.